History of the March of Life:

-Although the March of Life in each country has its own name and touch – “March of Remembrance” in the US, “Marcha de La Vida” in Latin America, or “Marsz Życia” in Poland – the message remains the same.
+Although the March of Life in each country has its own name and touch – “March of Remembrance” in the U.S., “Marcha de La Vida” in Latin America, and “Marsz Życia” in Poland – the message remains the same.
 It was the indifferent silence of the majority that made the Holocaust possible.
 An indifference that, even today, paves the way for antisemitism and xenophobia.

 The message of the March of Life stands for:

 Working through the past, giving survivors of the Holocaust a voice.

 Healing and restoration between descendants of the victims and perpetrators.

 - Taking a stand

 The March of Life combines the personal working through the past with a public voice against today’s antisemitism and taking a stand for friendship with Israel.